Antimatter543/Financial_Extractor/Project_Documentation.md

 ### **Validation:**
  Validation (especially in the context of finances) is incredibly important.
 However, most of the methods I could think of were hard to achieve or required considerable time investment.
 E.g comparing automated strategies (LLMs vs coded extracted dataframes) could work, but in the event of a disagreement, which is correct?
 Manual intervention is likely necessary.
 In the end, my validation strategy was quite simple - validate all csv's are using floats (numbers, and not random 'O's instead of zeros, etc), and manually checking between csv and pdf for any issues/inaccuracies.
 More time spent on this is recommended, such as implementing sum checks to check if fields add up to the totals.
+This found **100%** validation accuracy on `Gemini 2.0`, whilst `deepseek-r1:1.5b` had **~53%** accuracy (due to notes in the tables, incorrect symbols and missing values).